MCLD/greatreadingadventure/docs/technical/configuration-details.rst

 **ILSProxyEndpoint** (URL to ILSProxy endpoint, optional) - URL to an ILS proxy to be used for looking up patrons by library account

-**IsbnLinkTemplate** (URL template, optional) - A default URL template for use when adding books to a Challenge/book list.
-It should be a URL that links to a book in your ILS by ISBN for users who are not logged in.
+**IsbnLinkTemplate** (URL template, optional) - default URL template when adding books to a Challenge/book list.
+It should be a URL linking to your ILS by ISBN for users who are not logged in.
 In the URL, you'll replace the actual ISBN with ``{0}``.
 For example, using Polaris it would be ``http://pac.url/view.aspx?isbn={0}``.